paulcpederson/blog/contents/articles/automatic-github-releases/index.md

 description: "Create a new GitHub release with a zipped folder, custom release message, and user credentials all in a single Grunt command."
 ---

+> Edit: I now use [gh-release](https://github.com/ngoldman/gh-release) for this now as it saves your GitHub credentials and you can use it with or without Grunt.

 If you've used GitHub releases you know how great they can be.
 Essentially you draft a new release on any of your GitHub repositories, choose a specific tag, enter a title and a description, and click a button to create a neat and tidy little package that users can download and use.

 Recently I realized that creating these releases was one of the only things I was doing by hand, and that seemed inefficient, so I endeavored to solve the problem with Grunt.
 It was all very easy with Grunt plugins that were already written, but there were a couple gotchas, so I thought I'd write it up for future generations.